 The Fannie E. Rippel Foundation was established upon the death Julius S. (J.S.)
 Rippel in memory of his wife.
 The Foundation was founded in 1953 with a mission to invest in five distinct areas of health: caring for the elderly and for women, supporting hospitals, treating heart disease, and treating cancer.
-These investments were intended to go beyond health care to advance a systemic approach to health.
+In directing funds, the Board of Trustees was granted broad authority to adopt approaches it deemed appropriate for changing times.

-In the nearly 65 years since its beginnings, its support has benefited thousands, in New Jersey and beyond.
-In 2006, the Rippel Foundation Board of Trustees reflected on the relevance of the Foundation’s mission in today’s environment.
-The Board acknowledged the complex relationships between how health is achieved, how care is provided, and how resources are directed to reduce the prevalence of chronic diseases.
+In 2006, the Board reflected on the relevance of the Foundation’s mission in today’s environment.
+The Trustees considered the writings of Julius A. Rippel, the founder’s nephew and the first Foundation President.
+Julius A. had advocated the important role of foundations as “pioneers” who must “have the courage to take initiative” in response to “changes in modern life.”
+As it planned for the Foundation’s future, the Board acknowledged the complex relationships between how health is achieved, how care is provided, and how resources are directed to reduce the prevalence of chronic diseases.
 Over the past decade, the Foundation has evolved to focus on transformative system-wide changes to improve the health of all people in the United States.
 Learn more about our approach.

 Born in 1868 in Newark, New Jersey, J.S.
 Rippel began his financial career in 1887 with stockbroker and steamship agent Graham and Company.
 He started his own firm, J.S.
 Rippel and Company, in 1891 at the age of 22.
 This company specialized in local investment securities and in New Jersey municipal bonds.
 Mr. Rippel was a visionary and bold man.
 Through his preeminence in the municipal bond market, J.S.
 Rippel and Company eventually financed most of the important cities and towns in New Jersey and became a prominent leader in many banking circles.